subhasishdas024/ChatApplication_reactJS/react-firebase-chat/README.md

 # Progressive Chat Web Application (PWA)

-A simple chat web application using ReactJS and Firebase. ( Android and iOS devices )
+A simple chat application using ReactJS and Firebase. ( Android and iOS devices )

 App Link Sign in :